google/applied-machine-learning-intensive/v2/06_other_models/00_random_forests/slides.md

 Typically decision trees have two paths that can be taken at any node (binary tree).

 Decision trees are most often used for classification purposes.
-They can be used for regression, but are not a great fit.
+They can be used for regression, but are usually less effective than other regression tools.

 Unlike other classification algorithms, decision trees don't provide a list of labels and the a numeric confidence in the applicability of each label.
-Instead you receive a single final decision.
+Instead, we receive a single final decision.

 Decision trees are not sensitive to features having different ranges of values.
 Most machine learning algorithms benefit from scaling and/or normalizing data, but decision trees are an